olincollege/shades_adventure/index.md

 ## How to Play

+To play the game, run the file `game.py`.

 On your way to your room you will face off against goons.
 You can do a few things to gain victory:

 - Attack: Deal damage to your opponent!